-Writing-Intensive Courses: Courses that as "WI" sections.
+Writing Intensive Courses: Courses that emphasize written work as part of the regular course of study and are officially designed as "WI" sections.
 WI sections are identified in each semester's Schedule of Classes and fulfill the Writing Intensive requirement for Associate in Arts degree.

-APPENDIX A AA Degree Course Competencies not covered under the UH System Hallmarks (pages 26-27) meet the criterion of the below general education categories.
+APPENDIX A AA Degree Course Competencies not covered under the UH System Hallmarks (pages 24-25) meet the criterion of the below general education categories.